 You want to register months in advance because seats fill up quickly.
 Sometimes registering 2 or 3 months in advance may not be early enough to get the test date and location you originally hoped for.
 There are two time periods when MCAT registration opens: October and February.
 The registration in October is for tests that are administered from January to May.
 The registration in February is for tests that are administered from June to September.
 If you know you are going to take the test in May, don’t take any risks, sign up as soon as registration opens in October.
 The same goes for the February registration.
-Here is the MCAT schedule for 2013.

-3. You should complete your pre-requisite courses for medical school before the test.
+2. You should complete your pre-requisite courses for medical school before the test.

-4. It is much easier to study and take the test during the summer than the school year.
+3. It is much easier to study and take the test during the summer than the school year.